 Sea of Ink

 A beautiful novella in 50 short chapters and 10 pictures about the life of Bada Shanren, the most influential Chinese painter of all time.
 Runner-up for the Schlegel-Tieck Prize 2013 for Best English Translation from German.
 Foyles Books of the Year 2012.

 In 1626, Bada Shanren is born into the Chinese royal family.
 When the old Ming dynasty crumbles, he becomes an artist, committed to capturing the essence of nature with a single brushstroke.
 Then the rulers of the new Qing dynasty discover his identity and Bada must feign madness to escape.

 Fact and fiction arrive at a perfect union in this exquisite novella.
 A beautiful story about the quiet determined pursuit of inspiration, this is a charming and uplifting book.
-After reading it, I looked at the world a little differently.

 Translated from the Swiss German by Jamie Bulloch.